danielgomezrico/Movies-App-Showcase/README.md

      - Dependency Injection is manually implemented using factory pattern.
    - The codebase does not have any lint warning, and it is using `flutter_lints` and `very_good_analysis` linter rules.
 - The Widgets/Pages/Flutter code is meant to be vanilla, so most of the logic remains in the ViewModel/UseCase and can be tested.
-- **Favorite Movie** feature: is using a positive UI strategy to show faster the feedback to the user.
+- **Favorite Movie** feature:
+   - Is using a positive UI strategy to show faster the feedback to the user.
+   - When you go to your favorites, remove one and come back, the list refreshes based on the new state of the movie.
 - Folders:
   - `features/`: contains UI components that represent the full window
   - `widgets/`: contains UI components that represent one small part of the window